 3. Create a Self-Portrait

 For this list, we need not just your input, but the input of family and friends who know you well.
 In this activity, write down adjectives that you think describe your personality.
 Do you consider yourself funny, creative, or analytical?
 These are just a few examples you might use to describe yourself.
 Now go to your closest family and friends, and ask them for their suggestions for adjectives that describe you.
 This list might be different from yours, but it can help because the people around us sometimes see us more clearly than we see ourselves.

 For this activity, make two lists: your 5 top strengths and top 5 weaknesses.
 When figuring out your top strengths, consider potential careers where that strength can be helpful.
 Your weaknesses can also tell you a lot about potential career opportunities.
 This list can help you stay clear of certain career paths where your weaknesses would prevent you from succeeding.

 5. Explore Potential Career Options

-For more college planning resources, visit bigfuture.org.
+For more career and college planning resources, visit bigfuture.org.